thatgirldorian/Video-Player-UI-with-JavaScript/README.md

 # Video-Player-UI-with-JavaScript

 <h3>Function & Description:</h3>
 This is single-page video player interface that lets you watch videos.
+I made it with plain JavaScript.

 This program will: